mrpeabody/dotfiles/README.md

 - run the `setup.sh` script:

 ```
-./scripts/setup.sh --nvm --zsh --gui
+./scripts/setup.sh --nvm --zsh --gui --fonts
 ```

 That's it!
-This way, all required packages will be installed, config files are linked to corresponding places in `$HOME`.
+This way, all required packages and fonts will be installed, config files are linked to corresponding places in `$HOME`.
 Settings then are now synced with this repository.

 ##### Optional flags:

-- `--nvm` -- install, and enable [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#intro).
+- `--nvm`: install, and enable [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#intro).
   Comes with the current LTS version of [Node.js](https://nodejs.org/en/).
-- `--zsh` -- install, configure, and enable [ZSH](https://en.wikipedia.org/wiki/Z_shell) shell.
+- `--zsh`: install, configure, and enable [ZSH](https://en.wikipedia.org/wiki/Z_shell) shell.
   Comes with [oh-my-zsh](https://ohmyz.sh/) and [direnv](https://direnv.net/) enabled.
-- `--gui` -- install, and configure apps:
+- `--gui`: install, and configure apps:
   - [**Kitty**](https://sw.kovidgoyal.net/kitty/) (GPU-accelerated crossplatform terminal emulator)
   - [**Flameshot**](https://flameshot.org/) (best screenshot tool)
   - [**MPV player**](https://mpv.io/) (GPU-accelerated crossplatform video/audio/YouTube/streaming player)
+- `--fonts`: install, and configure terminal/VIM fonts:
+  - [**FiraCode**](https://www.programmingfonts.org/#firacode) Based on Mozilla's Fira font, includes NerdFont symbols.
+  - [**CascadiaCode**](https://www.programmingfonts.org/#cascadia-code) A fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
+    Used by default in the `kitty` configuration of this dotfiles repo.

-**Bonus**: Arch users get [Paru](https://github.com/Morganamilo/paru) fully set up and configured for effortless AUR.*
+**Bonus**: Arch users get [Paru](https://github.com/Morganamilo/paru) fully set up and configured for effortless AUR.
 It makes sense to clone and run the script in chroot after installing Arch, before rebooting into the installed system.

 **Bonus**: MacOS users get [Homebrew](https://brew.sh/) -- The Missing Package Manager for macOS.